-The proposed activities will be located greater than 124 mi (200 km) from the Class I Area of the Breton NWR and Wilderness Area; therefore, further AQRV impact analyses was not conducted for visibility.
+The proposed activities will be located within 124 mi (200 km) of Breton NWR and Wilderness Area, but the calculated estimated annual emissions are temporary.
+Therefore, a further AQRV impact analysis was not conducted for visibility for the Class I Area of the Breton NWR and Wilderness Area.
 The proposed activities are not expected to cause or contribute to a significant adverse effect on visibility.
 The remaining AQRVs (deposition and ozone effects) are uncertain because there was no modeling performed for these impacts.
 However, BOEM believes that such modeling data specific to this particular Proposed Action are not essential to a reasoned choice among alternatives.
-BOEM considered the cumulative impact of many plan approvals to deposition and ozone effects in Chapter 4.1 of the 2017-2022 GOM Multisale EIS, 2018 GOM Supplemental EIS, and GOM Lease Sales 259 and 261 Supplemental EIS, from which this document tiers.
-The 2018 GOM Supplemental EIS concluded that the impact on acid deposition from all the activities associated with a single lease sale would be minor to moderate and, while the 2018 GOM Supplemental EIS did not consider ozone effects as an AQRV, the impacts on ozone formation from this proposed activity are considered in the analysis of the IPFs in Table 3-5.
+BOEM considered the cumulative impact of many plan approvals to deposition and ozone effects in Chapter 4.1 of the 2017-2022 GOM Multisale EIS and 2018 GOM Supplemental EIS, from which this document tiers.
+The 2018 GOM Supplemental EIS concluded that the impact on acid deposition from all the activities associated with a single lease sale would be minor to moderate and, while the 2018 GOM Supplemental EIS did not consider ozone effects as an AQRV, the impacts on ozone formation from this proposed activity are considered in the impact analyses of the IPFs shown in Table 3-5.